nyatsui/pyinstall.nvim/README.md

 ## Usage:

-Define python version, env name and python modules which you want to install. pynvim and neovim are installed as default.
+Define python version, env name and python modules which you want to install. pynvim module is installed as default.

     let g:pyinstall#py_version = '3.6.1'
     let g:pyinstall#envname = 'nvim-env'